Powhatan (Native American leader): Life

 Meanwhile, English colonists continued to expand along the James Riverfront.
 The aged Powhatan's final years have been called "ineffectual" (Rountree 1990).
 Opchanacanough became the greater Native power in the region.
-Upon the death of Wahunsunacock in 1618, his next younger brother Opitchapam officially became paramount chief.
+Upon the death of Wahunsunacock in 1618, his next younger brother Opitchapam officially became Mamanatowick.
 However, Opchanacanough, the youngest brother, had achieved the greatest power and effectively became the Powhatan.
 By initiating the Indian massacre of 1622, and attacks in 1644, he attempted to expel the colonists from Virginia.
 These attempts met with strong reprisals from the colonists, ultimately resulting in the near destruction of the tribe.

 Through his daughter Pocahontas (and her marriage to the English colonist John Rolfe), Wahunsunacock was the grandfather of Thomas Rolfe.
 In 1635 Rolfe returned to Virginia from England.
 Although Rolfe was raised as an Englishman, he did honor his Native American heritage and even visited his uncle, Opchanacanough, along with his aunt, “Cleopatra” upon returning to Jamestown.
 His true loyalty remained with the colonists and he was made a commander of James Fort on the Chickahominy after the next war.
 Like his mother, Pocahontas, Thomas Rolfe was not a celebrity while he was alive.
 The numerous Rolfe family descendants comprised one of the First Families of Virginia, one with both English and Virginia Indian roots.
 The modern Mattaponi and Patawomeck tribes believe that Powhatan's line also survives through Ka-Okee, Pocahontas' daughter by her first husband Kocoum.

 According to one legend, Powhatan, returning homeward from a battle near what is now Philadelphia, stopped at the Big Spring on Sligo Creek (present-day Takoma Park, Maryland, near Washington, DC) to recuperate from his wounds in the medicinal waters there.
 Modern historians have dismissed this tale as lacking credibility; nonetheless, a commemorative sculpture of Powhatan has stood at the site since 1985.